square/square-python-sdk/doc/models/unlink-customer-from-gift-card-response.md

 # Unlink Customer From Gift Card Response

-A response that contains one `GiftCard` that was unlinked.
-The response might contain a set of `Error` objects if the request resulted in errors.
+A response that contains the unlinked `GiftCard` object.
+If the request resulted in errors, the response contains a set of `Error` objects.

 ## Structure